Refugee Rights | Research | Policy Statements | Take Action | News

 Each of us has role to play in our own communities to support refugees.

-- Join sponsorship groups in your local church or community.
+- Join or support refugee sponsorship groups in your local church or community.

 - Check out the Canadian Council for Refugees and learn about their campaigns.